payday-restoration/restoration-mod/README.md

 Ravicale reworking some perk decks, overhauling dodge, and other gameplay tweaks.

-Hoxi mass optimization of game code and improvements to enemy ai including npc melee improvements, npc reload fixes, updating sniper code and much much more
+Hoxi mass optimization of game code, improving the shit out of bots and improvements to enemy ai including npc melee improvements, npc reload fixes, updating sniper code and much much more

 Teacyn Writing the overhaul steam guide and providing valuable feedback to overhaul development.
 Creation multiple alternate heist environments.